vragukumar/bin-BCMPlatforms_backup/README.md

 # Binary packages for BCM device based platforms

-This repository contains debian packages and other binaries for various white boxes that we have tested
+This repository contains onie installer images, FlexSwitch debian packages and vagrant boxes for various BCM device based white boxes that we have tested

 # Vagrant